mrchainman/ChainOS/README.md

 The userconfiguration resides in airootfs/etc/skel/

 To prepare for building just exeucte the setup.sh script

+To build run

+sudo mkarchiso -v -o ~/ ./

+You will find the iso in your homedir

+to test it with quemu:

+run_archiso -u -i ~/<iso-name>

 Once in the liveenvironment you can call `cd scripts && bash install.sh` to start the installation process.